 March 30th 2021: Google have updated their FAQs page to confirm and clarify many of the details in this post!

-URLs are grouped by similarity
+URLs can be grouped by similarity

 As can be seen in Search Console, URLs are grouped by Google into similar sets of pages.
 The aggregate Core Web Vital scores shown here will likely be the ones which impact the Page Experience ranking factor, rather than individual URL performance.
 You can click on the ‘Similar URLs’ column in the view below to see up to 20 of the URLs Google has included in the group.